-As I’ve written elsewhere (A One Step Plan to Fully Fund your Campus Ministry), I think that Fellowship Dinners are THE best way to raise money for your college ministry.
+As I’ve written elsewhere, I think that Fellowship Dinners are THE best way to raise money for your college ministry.

 But it can be incredibly overwhelming to get the ball rolling on putting on a Dinner.